 - The interstitial covers most or all of the content on a page.

 - The interstitial is not responsive.
 That means it is difficult or impossible to close it on a mobile, rendering the page useless for mobile users.

 - The interstitial is not triggered by an action, such as “Sign-up to Subscribe.”
 Rather, it pops up on its own without prompting, creating an unpleasant surprise for the mobile viewer.

 Install Yoast SEO or All in One SEO (WordPress users only)

 If you have no background and expertise in technical then installation of Yoast SEO or All in One SEO can solve your various problems in a very easy-going way.
 These tools offer you many pre-built plugins that make the life of a blogger or marketer easier.

 Set up Google Analytics

 It is a product of Google that gives you the complete data analysis of your readers.
 Google Analytics is completely free and powerful software.
-With the set up of GA, you can track session time, bounce rate, traffic, behaviours, demographic, geographic, age, gender, interest, device, location of your audience coming on your site and more.
+With the setup of GA, you can track session time, bounce rate, traffic, behaviors, demographic, geographic, age, gender, interest, device, location of your audience coming on your site, and more.

 Install Bing Webmaster Tools

 Most of the bloggers and marketers keep trying to rank on Google and they assume Google is the only search engine that can drive traffic and bring revenues.